rbmk-project/rbmk/pkg/cli/ipuniq/README.md

 stream unique addresses as soon as they are read.
 The streaming functionality was implemented in RBMK v0.4.0.

+The `-E, --from-endpoints` flag modifies the command behaviour to assume the input contains endpoints rather than just IP addresses (see below).

+Note that any input line that does not contain a valid IP address or endpoint is skipped and a warning is emitted.

 ## Flags

+### `-E, --from-endpoints`

+Assume that input already contains endpoints, that is `addr:port`, where the `addr` is an IP address, and there is `[` and `]` around IPv6 addresses.
+Strip the port, and just retain the IP address for processing and emitting according to other `rbmk ipuniq` flags.

+### `-f, --fail`

+Cause the tool to fail (rather than emitting a warning) if an input line does not contain a valid IP address or endpoint (if `-E`).

 ### `-h, --help`